horus20/motherminter-push/README.md

 ### Multiple wallet mode

-A user have to signup and login into an account to be able to create multiple wallet campaigns.
+A user has to sign-up and login to an account to be able to create multiple wallet campaigns.
 They will be offered to specify:

 * A number of wallets to generate (fixed or unlimited)